 Just move on to the next person and try your luck again.

 Don't be deceitful when you're looking for a cosigner.

 Telling them that you need help getting money and all they need to do is come to the bank to sign something isn't fully disclosing the terms.

-If you can't pay back what you owe to the lender, at least on paper it becomes their job to do so.
+If you can't pay back what you owe to the lender, it becomes their job to do so.

-Furthermore, the co-signer's credit score will take a plunge if the loan isn't repaid.
+Both your credit score and their's will take a plunge if the loan isn't repaid.